Established 1999, Watercool has become a renowned manufacturer of liquid cooling components for PC enthusiasts and industrial clients alike.

 manufacturing quality “Made in Germany”.

 But of course, we never rest on our laurels.
 We still aim to be the driver of innovation in the market and make the best even better.
-In 2004, we introduced the jetplate in combination with a fine slot structure, and in 2007 the ports terminal on the side of graphics cards blocks, for example.

 While the PC enthusiasts are our core customers, we also cater to the needs of a lot of industrial customers, especially from the automotive sector.
 Our components are part of many autonomous driving projects, where we help cooling the immense computing power and guarantee safe operations.
 We offer our partners support and advice and develop highly customized cooling solutions for each individual use case.